August-Bolter/SWEN303-Project/Scenarios Explanation.md

 Merging personas assigned to use-cases:
 After determining our final use-cases we had to merge the roles assigned for these use-cases since we had different roles for the same use-case.
-For example, I assigned only students to create, edit and view questions but Ahad and George also assigned instructors (lecturers) to this.
+For example, I assigned only students to create, edit and view questions/quizzes but Justina and Daniel also assigned instructors (lecturers) to this.
 We discussed and resolved every role conflict our use-cases had resulting in a final list of use-cases with personas/roles associated with each one.

 Merging use-case rankings: